21-foot killer whale dies after washing ashore on Florida beach

 Deputies asked that residents "please avoid the area at this time."

-Dr. Erin Fougeres, administrator of NOAA's Marine Mammal Stranding Program, told WKMG that it is the first orca stranding ever reported in the southeast region of the United States.
+Dr. Erin Fougeres, administrator of NOAA's Marine Mammal Stranding Program, told CBS affiliate WKMG-TV that it is the first orca stranding ever reported in the southeast region of the United States.

 According to NOAA, killer whales are more abundant in colder waters like Antarctica, Norway, and Alaska, but can also be found in tropical and subtropical waters.